Pregnancy is a time of change. You’re making plans and feeling new emotions.

 - Placement of baby (making it less externally visible)

-- Different routine than usual
+- Different routine from usual

-- Lack of a baby bump.
+- Lack of a baby bump

 In some cases, women who have low body fat won’t show the pregnancy because they’re very fit and have strong abs, which hold the baby in.

-Some studies suggest denial is the most likely cause of a cryptic pregnancy.
+Research suggests that denial is the most likely cause of a cryptic pregnancy.

 If a woman doesn’t want to be pregnant, she might chalk her symptoms up to other things.